lsieck519/business-data-analysis/readme.md

 ## User Story

-As a data analyst,
-I want to analyze and interpret a specific data set,
-So that I can effectively communicate insights and actionable recommendations to stakeholders and demonstrate my data analysis skills.
+As a data analyst, I want to analyze and interpret a specific data set so that I can effectively communicate insights and actionable recommendations to stakeholders and demonstrate my data analysis skills.

 ---